kubeflow/website/content/en/docs/components/training/user-guides/fine-tuning.md

 +++
-title = "How to Fine-Tune LLM with Kubeflow" description = "Overview of LLM fine-tuning API in Training Operator" weight = 10
+title = "How to Fine-Tune LLMs with Kubeflow" description = "Overview of LLM fine-tuning API in Training Operator" weight = 10
 +++